Skip to main content

 For men on Testosterone Replacement Therapy (TRT), GLP-1 agonists can complement treatment by addressing underlying metabolic dysfunction.
 As weight loss occurs, endogenous testosterone production may improve, potentially allowing for adjustments in TRT dosage.
 Conversely, if GLP-1 therapy leads to significant lean mass loss, testosterone support might become even more relevant for muscle preservation.

 For women, particularly those in peri- or post-menopause, GLP-1 therapy alongside female hormone balance protocols (e.g. low-dose testosterone, progesterone) can offer enhanced metabolic benefits.
 Estrogen can influence GLP-1 receptor expression, potentially amplifying the effects of GLP-1 agonists on appetite and satiety.
-Conversely, as changes, existing progesterone or estrogen doses may need recalibration to maintain endometrial protection and symptom control.
+Conversely, as body composition changes, existing progesterone or estrogen doses may need recalibration to maintain endometrial protection and symptom control.

 The precise interplay between GLP-1 agonists and various hormonal optimization strategies requires an individualized approach, guided by consistent monitoring and a deep understanding of each patient’s unique biological responses.
 This collaborative management ensures that all aspects of hormonal health are addressed comprehensively.